belsarej/Densenet-implemetation/README.md

 # Densenet-implemetation
-Densenet  implementation
-A PyTorch Implementation for Densely Connected Convolutional Networks (DenseNets)
+We used CIFAR-10 dataset for our experiments with DenseNet Architecture.

+Hyper Parameters:

+Batch Size - 32,64,128,

+Epoch - 20,30,40,50,70

+Optimizer - ADAM , SGD (with & without momentum and weight decay)

+Transformation - Rotation_Range = 30 , Horizontal Flip , Normalization by mean and Std Dev

+Results

+Accuracy  : 90.14

+DenseNet-BC(k=12,L=100)

+The No of Parameters in this Model is around 0.8 M which makes it easy to train and requires lesser computational power

 This repo consists of:

-Different Data Augmentation we used in our experiments in data augmentation.ipynb DenseNet Excel file has the Expermentitonal Results
+Different Data Augmentation we used in our experiments in data augmentation.ipynb

-We have build two different models one DenseNet-BC(k=12,L=100) which is in Final Densenet implemetation

-Another in densenet 121 with  1 Millon parameter in Densenet(1) file

-Data augmenation file contain different augmentation techniques
+DenseNet Exp Excel file has the Expermentitonal Results

+Final_DenseNet_Copy.ipynb is the final model

+check our densenet deployment here https://github.com/belsarej/DenseNet_deployment